Cities Skylines Public Transport Guide

 - Don’t forget about walking and biking.
 Usually, hubs come with railroad/monorail/tram tracks and so on.
 Walkers and bikers should have proper access and tunnels/bridges

 - Use wide roads as such places may have heavy car traffic anyway

-I hope this guide to public transport was useful for you!
+I hope this Cities Skylines transport guide was useful for you!